jajukajulz/LaTeXTemplates/README.md

 # LaTeXTemplates
-LaTeX Templates for various reports and assignments.
+LaTeX Templates for various reports, assignments and presentations.

 ## Template PDF's
 Links to PDFs generated from the templates: